hcoffey1/duck_compiler/README.md

 A compiler for the esoteric programming language
 [Duck Duck Goose](https://esolangs.org/wiki/Duck_Duck_Goose)
 written in Rust.
 Currently only supports Linux x86-64.
+Uses `gcc` to assemble the generated x86-64 code.

 ## Usage